Alfredo579/code-week-notflix/README.md

 # Notflix

-Notflix rendering so many Movie from MovieDB API
+Notflix rendering so many Movie from MovieDB API. you can search for the results in the carousels divided by genre and find a description page of the movie